College of Pharmacy | Academic Policies

 The University’s policy on Graduation and Honors is contained in the MUSC Bulletin.

 The first and second honor graduates for the College of Pharmacy are determined based on cumulative grade point averages (GPA).
 If there is a tie for either first or second honor graduate, the student with the greatest number of credit hours will be selected as the honor graduate.
-If a tie still exists, the student with the highest GPA at the end of the third professional year will be selected as the honor graduate.
 If a tie still exists, the tie will be broken by vote of the college’s administrative team.
 Any individual eligible to receive a degree from MUSC can be the first or second honor graduate.
 The list of students and cumulative GPAs used to determine the honor graduates is provided by the MUSC Registrar’s Office.
+Students with an honor code or professionalism violation during the doctor of pharmacy program, or who receive an academic deficiency during the fourth professional year will not be considered for this designation.

 Registration for all required courses is managed by the Dean’s Office.
-Students self-register for laboratory course sections and elective courses (exception: the Dean’s Office registers incoming students for their fall P1 lab section).
+Students self-register for laboratory course sections and elective courses (exception: the Dean’s Office registers incoming students for their fall P1 lab section and students completing longitudinal hospital IPPEs for their fall and spring P3 lab sections).
 P1s may take electives in the spring semester of their P1 year if they are in good academic and professional standing and with permission of the Dean for Student Affairs or Dean for Curriculum and Assessment.
-Students are responsible for referencing their respective class schedule for the semester to ensure they properly registered for all required and elective courses.
+Students are responsible for referencing their respective class schedule for the semester to ensure they are properly registered for all required and elective courses.
 The University’s Registration Policy, which includes drop/add timelines, is contained in the MUSC Bulletin.

 Accommodating Students with Disabilities